 - You may have most of the ingredients to make this in your kitchen!
 Plus, despite being a bit exotic, it’s a budget-friendly recipe.

 - The recipe transforms an ordinary chuck roast into an extraordinary entree.

 - This vaca frita recipe is made in a skillet!
 No fancy equipment is needed.

 My sister was in town for a visit from Denver.
 As per usual, we did a lot of yakking about food and she brought up a Cuban dish she had made recently.
 I only had to pick up a chuck roast as all the rest of the ingredients for this vaca frita, AKA, Cuban shredded beef, were staples in my kitchen.

-To make a budget friendly meal, make sure to stock up on sale meats when you’re at the market.
-The chuck roast was $6.99 per pound at Whole Foods, but I know it could be found for less by a well seasoned bargain hunter.
+To make a budget-friendly meal, make sure to stock up on sale meat when you’re at the market.
+The chuck roast was $6.99 per pound at Whole Foods, but I know it could be found for less by a well-seasoned bargain hunter.
 The rest of the ingredients for this shredded beef were already in my fridge and pantry.
 Having a supply of basics on your shelves helps to make dinner prep a breeze.

 - Hamburger Casserole from Spend with Pennies